Ziad Hayek: Early life

-Business career
+Career

-New York
+Manama, Libreville, and New York

-Back at Citibank's head office in New York in 1988, Hayek devised the complex structured finance transactions, leading eventually to debt-for-equity swap in Venezuela and the restructuring and repackaging of the debt of several Latin American countries.
+Hayek joined Citibank in 1981 as a foreign exchange trader in Bahrain and later as Acting Regional Treasurer for West Africa in Gabon.
+He moved back to New York in 1988, where he worked in the International Corporate Finance Division and led the team that devised complex structured finance transactions, including debt-for-equity swaps and the restructuring and repackaging of the debt of several Latin American countries.
 Hayek was later promoted to head the International Securitization Department, which developed the securitization of future receivables transactions from credit cards, telecommunications, airline ticket sales, and mineral and oil exports.

-Hayek joined Salomon Brothers Inc. in 1992 and while working under Thomas Enders, they established relations with the anti-Apartheid movement in South Africa before the fall of the Apartheid regime.
-He then played a major role in the re-entry of the country in the international capital markets with the first South African equity funds.
-He also managed the Firm's relationship with clients in Mexico, Algeria and Russia.
+Hayek joined Salomon Brothers Inc. in 1992 where he led various financings for Latin America and with his boss Thomas Enders established relations with the anti-Apartheid movement in South Africa before the fall of the Apartheid regime.
+He then played an important role in the re-entry of the country in the international capital markets by launching first South African equity funds.

 Paris and Mexico City

 In 1994, Hayek re-joined his Citibank team as Managing Director and Partner in Indosuez Capital Latin America, the partnership they established with Banque Indosuez, Paris.
 After being named President of Indosuez Mexico, S.A. de C.V. he moved to Mexico and headed the Bank's corporate finance activities and its equity, fixed income, futures and options trading business.
 He oversaw the Partnership's operations in northern Latin America, advised the Mexican Government on the peso crisis and contributed in the return of Mexican companies to the commercial paper market.